Daniel-Fonseca-da-Silva/Car_Showroom/README.md

 ## Description

-Project to simulater a Car showroom to web or mobile plataform.
+Project to simulate a Car showroom to web or mobile platform.

 ## Used Tools